There’s a reason why we've created so much content over the last four years, and it’s not just because we like hearing ourselves talk.

 We know it’s not always easy to hunt down our best posts on a specific topic, so we collect that material for you.
 That way, we’re able to reward long-time Close fans and create opportunities to reach new audiences.

-You might find that podcasts, slideshares, or infographics are a great way to repurpose your material.
+You might find that recording podcasts, designing slideshares, or creating infographics are a great way to repurpose your material.
 Much of that will depend on your audience and your own strengths.

 Here are some of the ways we’ve repurposed content in the past.
 Spoiler alert: most of them were failures.
 But we moved on and doubled down on what worked for us: